RETURN to Periodic Table

 This high degree of symmetry, with all electrons paired, renders argon, like helium and neon, unreactive.

-As a reminder, the small spheres in these diagrams are only meant to indicate the directions of maximum electron density.
+NOTE: The small spheres in the image above simply indicate the directions of maximum electron density.
 The 3rd shell orbitals themselves are spherical tetrahedra, not spheres.
 Only s-orbitals are spherical.
 It is noteworthy that the tetrahedral arrangements in adjacent shells align antiparallel to each other.
 This places the maximum distance between electron density on adjacent shells in order to minimize electron repulsion.

 As in the case of neon, if we consider the tetrahedral full-shell configuration, then argon will have a nested spherical tetrahedral orbital arrangement, the 2nd and 3rd shells each containing four di-electrons (below, right).

 Intuitively, this seems more stable as it involves a greater degree of field cancellation than a full p-orbital with a single electron occupying each lobe.
 The entire shell contains electron density.
-It will be highest at the center of the face of each orbital (as in the traditional sp3 lobe shapes) and will decrease toward the nodal regions between orbitals, where electron density will be lowest (though not necessarily zero).
+It will be highest at the center of the face of each orbital (as in the traditional sp3 lobe shapes) and will decrease toward the nodal regions between orbitals, where electron density will be lowest (though not zero).
 Together, all atomic orbitals constitute a single, phase-locked, resonant, coherent, harmonic, stationary wave.

 As mentioned above, the nested tetrahedral shells align in an opposite or antiparallel fashion.
 The reason this geometry is so stable for electrons is that the region of lowest electron density on one shell lines up with the region of maximum electron density on the adjacent shell, minimizing repulsion.
 In the diagram (below), the vertex represents where the nodes between orbitals intersect.
 This is a point of lowest electron density.
 It lies directly over the center of the face of the orbital beneath it, which is the point of highest electron density in that orbital.
 This is therefore the lowest energy state that nested tetrahedral shells can achieve.